ompcloud/ompcloud.github.io/index.md

 Finally, our benchmark test can be executed by running the following scripts inside the container shell:

 ```
-$CLOUD_CONF_DIR/ompcloud-quicktests.sh
+$OMPCLOUD_CONF_DIR/ompcloud-quicktests.sh
 ```

 Our test are run locally within the container using Spark and HDFS servers that was already setup.
 To see the current configuration of our cloud offloading runtime, run the command:

 ```
-cat $CLOUD_CONF_PATH
+cat $OMPCLOUD_CONF_PATH
 ```

-In fact, the environment variable `$CLOUD_CONF_PATH` defines the path of the configuration file to use when offloading the computation.
+In fact, the environment variable `$OMPCLOUD_CONF_PATH` defines the path of the configuration file to use when offloading the computation.
 This way, you can easily switch from one configuration to another by changing its value.

 ## Advanced Usage